EU-EDPS/website-evidence-collector/FAQ.md

 ## Installation and Use

-#### Question: Why does the installation with `npm install` fail with ‘permision denied’?
+#### Why does the installation with `npm install` fail with ‘permision denied’?

-#### Question: How can I install the website evidence collector if I do not have root/administrator permission or do not want to employ root/administrator permission?
+#### How can I install the website evidence collector if I do not have root/administrator permission or do not want to employ root/administrator permission?

 The website evidence collector is a bundled as a *node package* and is installed using the *node package manager* (NPM).
 NPM installs by default packages to a